 Click here to view examples of Research Experience I.

 Collaborative Summer Research

-In the summer following the second year, students join the lab of a science faculty member for a collaborative ten-week summer research experience.
-All students present their findings in a poster session at an open-university forum in mid- fall.
-Depending on the outcome of the research, students may have opportunities to present their research at regional, national and/or international conferences, or work with faculty members to publish results in a professional journal.
+In the summer following the sophomore year, students join the lab of a science faculty member for a collaborative eight-, nine- or ten-week summer research experience.
+All students present their findings in a poster session at an open-university forum in early fall (September).
+Depending on the outcome of the research, students may have opportunities to present their research at regional or national conferences, or work with faculty members to publish results in a professional journal.

 Click here to view examples of Summer collaborative research.

 Students will complete an additional research experience in the third year.
 Typically this experience takes place in the summer following the third year, but students may also choose a semester long internship for academic credit.
 Opportunities exist at a major research universities, government laboratories and private research corporations, in the United States and abroad.
 As another option, SRF also supports the continuation of established collaborations between students and professors at DePauw.

 The SRF Program maintains a list of research internship opportunities to help students looking for these opportunities.
 We collaborate with the Hubbard Center for Experiential Education by offering resume and cover letter advice and a workshop on how to apply for these research experiences.